apache/mesos/docs/beginner-contribution.md

 If you are changing any code in Mesos, then you should build and run the tests before opening a PR.
 You should run `make check` and ensure that all tests pass before opening a PR.

-## Open a PR
+## Open a Pull Request

-Once changes are completed and tested, it's time to open a PR so that they can be reviewed.
+Once changes are completed and tested, it's time to open a Pull Request (PR) so that they can be reviewed.
 When your local branch is clean and ready to submit, push it to your Mesos fork.
 You can then open a PR against the Apache Mesos GitHub repository.
 Once your PR is open, you can notify the community on [Mesos Slack](/community) or on the developer mailing list.

 # Getting Started Guidance